WILLA COX -- MAKING MY WORK

 —many tools (such as natural sponges, cotton swabs and balls, rubber spatulas, metal scrapers, plastic brushes, wooden shapers, knives, sand paper, brushes, liquid droppers, and air blowers).

-To affix an element to the substrate paper, I use acrylic matte medium.
+To affix a collage element to the substrate paper, I use acrylic matte medium.
 To create organic transitions between the elements’ edges and between the elements and the substrate, I use acrylic molding paste.
 The molding paste has considerable body, which I can use to add a variety of textures.
 To match the molding paste (which is white) to the surrounding areas and to further develop the piece, I use acrylic gouache.
 It works well for these purposes because it is matte (like the other media I use); its varying degrees of opacity allow for many different effects; and it can be applied in many impermeable layers.
 I may go through this sequence of steps (affixing/transitioning/developing) more than once in various areas of the work.
 Often, elements that seemed important in the beginning of a piece wind up completely covered by other elements or acrylic gouache.

 For many years, I worked on 30” x 22” substrates.
 In 2015, I started working in smaller formats: 22” x 15”, 15” x 11”, and 11” x 7-1/2”.
 The starting substrate for these is a rejected 30” x 22” work cut into two, four, or eight equal rectangles.
 After rotating each newly-formed substrate to the orientation where the randomly created imagery most intrigues me, I begin again as described above.
 Working in this scale while using the same tools and collage elements that I used for the larger works results in a greater prominence of texture, a spareness in composition, and a tendency toward bolder contrasts.